-The predicted spawning biomass (in metric tons) is given in Table 25 and plotted in Figure 60.
+The predicted spawning biomass (in metric tons) is given in Table 27 and plotted in Figure 61.
 The predicted spawning biomass from the base model generally showed a slight decline over the time series until 1966 when the foreign fleet began.
 A short, but sharp decline occurred, followed by a steep increase due to strong recruitment.
 The spawning biomass declined rapidly with the developing domestic midwater fishery in the late 1970s and early 1980s.
 The stock continued to decline until 2000 when a combination of strong recruitment and low catches resulted in a quick increase at the end of the time series.
-The recent increase is even faster for summary biomass (Figure 61) because not all age 4 fish are mature (Figure 31).
-The 2019 spawning biomass relative to unfished equilibrium spawning biomass is above the target of 40% of unfished spawning biomass (91.9%), with a low of 36.3% in 1998, 2000, and 2001 Figure 62).
+The recent increase is even faster for summary biomass (Figure 62) because not all age 4 fish are mature (Figure 32).
+The 2019 spawning biomass relative to unfished equilibrium spawning biomass is above the target of 40% of unfished spawning biomass (91.9%), with a low of 36.3% in 1998, 2000, and 2001 (Figure 63).
+This suggests that Widow Rockfish was not overfished, as was inferred from previous assessments (Williams et al. 2000).
 Approximate confidence intervals based on the asymptotic variance estimates show that the uncertainty in the estimated spawning biomass is high, especially in the early years.

-Recruitment deviations were estimated for the entire time series that was modeled (Figure 47 and discussed in Section 3.3.1) and provide a more realistic portrayal of uncertainty.
+Recruitment deviations were estimated for the entire time series that was modeled (Figure 48 and discussed in Section 3.3.1) and provide a more realistic portrayal of uncertainty.
 There are very large, but uncertain, estimates of recruitment in 2013, 1970, 2008, and 1971 (in descending order of magnitude).
 Other large recruitment events (in descending order of magnitude) occurred in 1978, 2014, 1981, 2010, and 1991.
 The five lowest recruitments (in ascending order) occurred in 2012, 2011, 1976, 2007, and 1973.
 Many other stock assessments of rockfish along the west coast of the U.S. have estimated a large recruitment event in 1999 and 2013 (e.g., greenstriped rockfish (Hicks et al. 2009), chilipepper rockfish (Field 2007), darkblotched rockfish (Gertseva and Thorson 2013)), and the 1999 cohort is predicted to be slightly above average for Widow Rockfish.
 The 2008 and 2013 year classes were estimated as 2 of the 4 strongest year classes.
 It may be worthwhile to investigate the periods of strong and weak year classes further to see if it is an artifact of the data, a consistent autocorrelation, or a result of the environment.
-The input bias adjustment ramp matched the estimated (Figure 48).
+The input bias adjustment ramp matched the estimated (Figure 49).

-The stock-recruit curve resulting from a fixed value of steepness is shown in Figure 63 with estimated recruitments also shown.
+The stock-recruit curve resulting from a fixed value of steepness is shown in Figure 64 with estimated recruitments also shown.
 The stock is predicted to have never fallen to low enough levels that the steepness is obvious.
 However, the lowest levels of predicted spawning biomass showed some of the smallest recruitments and very few above average recruitments.
 Steepness was not estimated in this model, but sensitivities to alternative values of steepness are discussed below.